 Encodings are specified as strings containing the encoding's name.
-Python 2.7 comes with roughly 100 different encodings; see the Python Library Reference at Standard Encodings (in The Python Library Reference) for a list.
+Python 3.2 comes with roughly 100 different encodings; see the Python Library Reference at standard-encodings for a list.
 Some encodings have multiple names; for example, 'latin-1', 'iso_8859_1' and '8859' are all synonyms for the same encoding.

-One-character Unicode strings can also be created with the unichr() built-in function, which takes integers and returns a Unicode string of length 1 that contains the corresponding code point.
+One-character Unicode strings can also be created with the chr() built-in function, which takes integers and returns a Unicode string of length 1 that contains the corresponding code point.
 The reverse operation is the built-in ord() function that takes a one-character Unicode string and returns the code point value:

 '''

-unichr(40960)
+chr(57344)

-u'\ua000'
+'\ue000'

-ord(u'\ua000')
+ord('\ue000')

-40960
+57344

 '''